hellofresh/ansible-consul/README.md

 Using with AMI
 --------------

-When the role is used to provision AMI image, ensure following variables are set to this specific values
+When the role is used to provision AMI image, ensure the following variables are set to these specific values

 ```yaml
 consul_start_service: false         # Required: Prevent consul from starting at provision time